Virginia Nicholson

-Virginia Nicholson (née Bell) (born 1955) is an English non-fiction author known for her works of women's history in the first half of the twentieth century.
+Virginia Nicholson (née Bell; born 1955) is an English non-fiction author known for her works of women's history in the first half of the twentieth century.
 Nicholson was born in Newcastle and grew up in Leeds before becoming a television researcher.
+She was elected a Fellow of the Royal Society of Literature in 2019.

 Family

 Her father was the writer and art historian Quentin Bell, nephew of Virginia Woolf; her mother, Anne Olivier Bell, edited Virginia Woolf's diaries.
 She married writer William Nicholson in 1988.